gandraa/otel-collector-demo/README.md

 - The Collector sends the data to the appropriate backend, in this demo Jaeger, Zipkin, and Cloud Trace;

+ The goal is to show how opentelemetry uses different app (Go, Java), receivers and exporters.

 This demo uses `docker-compose` and by default runs against the `otel/opentelemetry-collector-contrib` image.
 To run the demo, switch to the `examples/demo` folder and run: